-As part of that preparation, each barrister prepares and submits a chronology, an outline of opening address, an outline of the examination-in-chief for each witness, cross-examination points and an outline for the closing address.
+As part of that preparation, each barrister prepares and submits prescribed written work before the course commences.
+This may include a chronology, an outline of opening address, an outline of the examination-in-chief for each witness, cross-examination points and an outline for the closing address.
 These documents are submitted before the course and refined as the course proceeds.

-All travel costs, including flights are additional and must be organised by barristers individually.
+All travel costs, including flights and working materials (stationery, texts, legislation) are additional and must be organised by barristers individually.